 Landscape Values: Rapid growth rate once established Upright habit, particularly in dense stands Attractive evergreen foliage plant (e.g. when out of bloom) Strongly attracts butterflies, moths, native bees, and honey bees

-Horticultural Requirements: Full sun Drought-tolerant but tolerates garden watering Grows well from the seaside to the mountains Requires good drainage Neutral to moderately acid soil (pH 5.0-7.0) Tip-prune intermittently for compactness Structural (drop) pruning in winter, leaving foliage on each branch
+Horticultural Requirements: Full sun Drought-tolerant but tolerates garden watering Grows well from the seaside to the mountains Requires good drainage Neutral to moderately acid soil (pH 5.0-7.0) Tip-prune intermittently for compactness, if desired Structural (drop) pruning in winter, if desired, leaving foliage on each branch

 Native Range: Northwest Baja, Mexico